Introduction

 Conclusion

 While High Card hands may be the lowest-ranking in poker, understanding their nuances can enhance your game.
 By mastering High Card hands, you can effectively make informed decisions during play, bluff, and avoid common pitfalls.
 Adapt your strategy based on position and pot odds for the best results.
-With practice, you'll find that playing High Card hands can contribute significantly to your success in poker.
+With practice, you will find that playing High Card hands can contribute significantly to your success in poker.